 The CAA has a formal internal review process for dealing with appeals or complaints in connection with Freedom of Information requests.
-The key steps in this process are set in the attachment.
+The key steps in this process are set out in the attachment.
+A request for an internal review should be submitted within 40 working days of the date of this letter.